-Through the College's affiliation with the Association of Independent Colleges of Art and Design, junior or first semester senior students in good academic standing have the opportunity to spend a semester (fall or winter) or a full year studying at another member institution in the United States or abroad.
+Through the College's affiliation with the Association of Independent Colleges of Art and Design (AICAD), junior or first-semester senior students in good academic standing have the opportunity to spend a semester (fall or winter) or full year of study at another member institution in the United States or abroad.
 Application information is available in the Academic Advising and Registration Office.